Pooja0629/CLI-ECommerce-Python/README.md

 ---

-> *“E-Shop demonstrates Python + SQL integration for managing e-commerce inventory, orders, and customer interactions with persistent storage and real-time updates.”*
+“E-Shop demonstrates Python + SQL integration for managing e-commerce inventory, orders, and customer interactions with persistent storage and real-time updates.”

-?